Equisingular lifting of semi-log canonical $F$-split $K$-trivial surfaces: Strong slc liftings: definitions

 is $G$-equivariant. \end{enumerate} \end{definition}

 Next, we recall the notion of strong log liftability of surfaces from \cite[Definition 2.11]{BBKW24}:

 \begin{definition}[Strong log lifting I] Let $(X, D)$ be a normal surface couple over $k$, where $D$ is a reduced Weil divisor.
 Let $f \colon Y \to (X, D)$ be a log resolution.
-We say that $(X,D)$ is \emph{strongly log liftable} over $W(k)$ if there is a cartesian commutative diagram of couples:
+We say that $(X,D)$ is \emph{strongly log liftable} over $W(k)$ if there is a commutative diagram

 such that: \begin{enumerate} \item the exceptional locus of $f$ (resp.\ of $\widetilde{f}$) is the divisor $E$ (resp.\ $\mathcal{E}$), and \item $(\mathcal{Y}, f_*^{-1}\mathcal{D}+\mathcal{E})$ (resp.\ $(\mathcal{X}, \mathcal{D})$) is a lifting of $(Y, f_*^{-1}D+E)$ (resp.\ of $(X, D)$) in the sense of \autoref{def:lifting}. \end{enumerate} In this case, we say that $(\mathcal{X}, \mathcal{D})$ (resp.\ $\widetilde{f}$) is a \emph{strong log lifting} of $(X,D)$ (resp.\ of $f$). \end{definition}